 In my opinion the slippery slope of toxic hustle culture starts with company expectations that are unsustainable and breed toxicity amongst its workers.
 The characteristics of one particular environment I worked in could be described as highly competitive, polarizing, exclusive, ego-centric, and even cult-ish.
 The unspoken pressure to conform to unrealistic workloads and long hours whilst sacrificing your leisure time was palpable.
 If you didn’t mould yourself to fit you were placed on the outer circle, if you did choose to participate you were only as valuable as the next work goal you kicked.

 I see the newest generation faced with even greater expectations to not only become the high achieving workhorse but to change the world while they’re at it!
-This is quite noticeable in university start-up environments (where hustle culture is rife) and non-stop productivity is a norm.
-It seems to me, what started as a culture that encourages young people to pursue socially conscious start-ups, adopt the entrepreneurial mindset and develop a hard-work ethic, became a culture at risk of exploiting young workers and ultimately setting them up to fall.
+This is quite noticeable in start-up environments where non-stop productivity is a norm.
+It seems to me, what started as a culture that encourages people to pursue their dreams, adopt the entrepreneurial mindset and develop a hard-work ethic, became a culture at risk of exploiting young workers and ultimately setting them up to fall.

 As a culture the propaganda-esque mantra’s and mottos like “rise and grind”, “sleep when you’re dead” and “hustle harder” are promoting a blatant disregard for workplace wellness and self-care.
 Elon musk said it himself “nobody ever changed the world on a 40 hour week”.
 How do you rebut such a comment when the man is a billionaire?
 You heard it from the top, it must be the only way right?

 It’s an undeniably clever way to promote more work and less play, glamorise unpaid over-time as a determining factor of success and offer the false concept of belonging to an elite group.
-The reality is you are making money for people who are already wealthy whilst you run yourself into the ground on a basic wage.You belong until you are expendable and being ‘busy’ is a badge of honour until you reach burnout.
+In my experience I found that you belong until you are expendable and being ‘busy’ is a badge of honour until you reach burnout.
 It’s a way of thinking that is setting us back decades in regards to work-life harmony, wellness, job fulfillment and happiness.

 Economist Jim Stanford, the director of the Centre for Future Work at the Australia Institute has made comment in various ABC articles on the ‘over-worked Australian’ stating that “Across the economy, we found about $116 billion worth of labour time each year is uncompensated” suggesting that the reason is a combination of factors such as a competitive job market, businesses encouraging overtime and an over commitment from staff who are driven to work longer as a result of hidden (or not so hidden) company expectations.